pbowlin/FunWithMazes/README.md

     - All odd row/col combinations are rooms, and all rooms are white pixels
     - All even row/col combinations are walls, and are black pixels
     - Pixels at odd/even row/col combinations are either passages or walls between rooms, represented by white or black pixels respectively

+## Maze Solving:
+- A* Search - Has an "omniscient" view of the maze (it knows where the start and finish are and uses that knowledge to direct its solution search).
+    - As of now, you can set the heuristic used by A* to be either manhattan or euclidean distance to the finish.
+    - A* will find the shortest path through the maze (given some assumptions about the heuristic used) even if it is not a simple maze

+- Tremaux's Algorithm - Has no knowledge of the maze it is searching
+    - It is a blind algorithm that, unlike other more naive blind solving implementaions like wall following, will successfully find the exit even if there are loops in the maze.
+    - It is not guaranteed to find the shortest path through the maze.

 ## Compiling/Running/Checking
 compile with: